Chinese increasingly worried about graft, inequality: survey

 “In particular, the side effects of rapid economic growth, including the gap between rich and poor, rising prices (and) pollution ... are major concerns, and there are also increasing worries about political corruption.”

 Graft is a particular sore point for leaders of the world’s second-largest economy.
-The Communist Party has repeatedly warned that anger over corruption could threaten its survival, or at least destabilise its tight hold on power.
+The party has repeatedly warned that anger over corruption could threaten its survival, or at least destabilize its tight hold on power.

 Half the respondents said they thought corrupt officials were a very big problem, up 11 percentage points from four years ago, while one-third thought corrupt business people were a major concern, up from around one-fifth in 2008.